Sharon Horne (psychologist): Research

-Since 1999, Horne serves as a director of the Gay, Lesbian, Bisexual, and Transgender Issues Research Team with Heidi Levitt and David Panatlone.
+Since 1999, Horne has directed a LGBT Concerns Research Team at University of Massachusetts Boston.
 She directs a team of doctoral, masters, and undergraduate students in research, advocacy, and training in GLBTQI health issues.
 Her team projects have included developing a training program for school professionals to increase competencies in working with GLBT and queer youth, a training video, and a research study on GLB youth experiences.
 Horne's research team additionally studies investigating experiences of religion and spirituality among GLBT adults, studies on same-sex relationships for men and women, the psychological impact of anti-GLBT messages and anti-GLBT policy initiatives on GLBT individuals, parents, and families of origin, GLBT HIV health related issues, racial and sexual minority for gay families, and the psychological impact of lack of legal rights for LGBT parents.
 This is Horne's main area of research.

-In addition, her past research includes that she was the co-director of her Domestic Violence Research Team at the University of Memphis, where she co-facilitated a research team of five graduate students from 2001 to 2004, and produced both qualitative and quantitative publications and presentations.
-In 2001, Horne was also the co-director of the Vicarious Trauma Research Team also at the University of Memphis where she co-led her team on secondary PTSD, which resulted in national presentations and several publications.
-From 1994 to 1997, Horne was a graduate research assistant part of The Adolescent Development Research Program at the University of Georgia where she managed data, facilitated programs, interviewed families, analyzed longitudinal studies and utilized a random sample of 232 Georgia families.
-She researched adolescent alcohol norms as well as family, teacher, and peer processes.

-In one of Horne's study examining legal recognition of same-sex couple relationships, she found that participants in committed or legally recognized relationships reported less psychological distress and higher well-being than single participants.
+In one of Horne's studies examining legal recognition of same-sex couple relationships, she found that participants in committed or legally recognized relationships reported less psychological distress and higher well-being than single participants.
 She used an online survey sample of 2,677 lesbian, gay, and bisexual individuals, and participants were placed in 4 groups: single, dating, in a committed relationship, and in a legally recognized relationship.
-Analyses revealed that Significant group differences and multivariate analyses indicated that participants in a legally recognized relationship reported less internalized homophobia, fewer depressive symptoms, lower levels of stress, and more meaning in their lives than those in committed relationships, even after controlling for other factors.
+Analyses revealed significant group differences, and multivariate analyses indicated that participants in a legally recognized relationship reported less internalized homophobia, fewer depressive symptoms, lower levels of stress, and more meaning in their lives than those in committed relationships, even after controlling for other factors.

 Another study examined a survey of lesbian, gay, and bisexual adults who experienced minority and psychological distress following the 2006 general election in which the constitutional amendments were on the ballot in 9 states limiting marriage to one man and one woman.
 Following the November election, Horne found that participants living in states that passed a marriage amendment reported significantly more minority stress (i.e., exposure to negative media messages and negative conversations) and higher levels of psychological distress (negative affect, stress, and depressive symptoms) than participants living in the other states.